getappmap/appmap-agent-js/README.md

 ### Initial configuration

 The AppMap agent requires a valid configuration in an `appmap.yml` file to run.
-This file sets up the recording strategies and configuration details for your project, such as
+This file sets up the recording strategies and configuration details for your project, such as:
 - the name of the application
-- the command that starts the application or that runs the tests
+- the command that starts the application or runs the tests
-- selected recording method and its configuration
+- the selected recording method and its configuration
 - the output directory

 #### Know before you start

-You should know these details before you begin:
+You should know this information before you begin:
-- what command starts the application, example: `node app.js`
+- what command starts the application, for example: `node app.js`
 - does the application have `mocha` tests?
-If so, what command runs the tests? example: `npx mocha --recursive test/**/*.ts`
+If so, what command runs the tests?
+For example: `npx mocha --recursive test/**/*.ts`
 - the HTTP port of the application (typical values are 3000, 4000, 8000)
 - does the application use the `mysql`, `pg` or `sqlite3` package?
 Check the dependencies in `package.json`.